rutul24591/QckLearnNext/README.md

 1. Both layout.tsx and page.tsx can export metadata.
 Layout metadata applies to all its pages, while page metadat is specific to that page.
 2. Metadata follows a top-down order, starting from the root level.
 3. When metadata exists in multiple places along a route, they merge together, with page metadata overriding layout metadata for matching properties.
+4. We cannot use of a metadata object and a generateMetadata within a same componen/Functions.
+Its either or.
+5. Will not work is use client components.

+Title for routing metadata are of 2 types.
+One is string like "About me" or an object.
+Check the blog component and root layout

+## LINK COMPONENT NAVIGATION:

+1. Up until now we used to manipulate the url in browser to view content, but actually what about navigation in when a link is clicked(actual usage in world apps).
+Here comes the Link navigation.
+2. For client side navigation, Next.js gives `<Link>` component.
+3. The `<Link>` component extends HTML's `<a>` (anchor) element, and its primary way to navigate between routes in Next.js.
+4. To use import from `"next/link"`.

+         <Link href='/blog'>Blog</Link>

+## PARAMS and SEARCH PARAMS

+For a given URL,

+1. `params` is a promise that resolves to an object containing the dynamic route parameters(Eg id)
+2. `searchParams` is a promise that resolved to an object containing the query parameters(like filters and sorting)
+3. While page.tsx has access to both params and searchParams, layout.tsx has access to only params.

+Async/await support is available for only server components and not the client components.
+For accessing params and searchParams in client components, we will need to make use of `use` hook in react.
+Check the implementation in articles/